ROCm/hipfort/docs/install/install.rst

 Examples and tests
 ====================

-The examples, which simultaneously serve as tests, are located in the `f2003` and `f2008` subdirectories of the repo's `test/` folder.
-Both test collections implement the same tests but require that the used Fortran compiler supports at least the respective Fortran standard.
-There are further subcategories per `hip*` or `roc*` library that is tested.
+The examples simultaneously serve as tests in the `f2003` and `f2008` subdirectories of the repository’s `test/` folder.
+Both test collections implement the same tests but require that the used Fortran compiler support at least the respective Fortran standard.
+Further subcategories per the `hip*` or `roc*` library are tested.

 Building a single test
 -----------------------

 .. note::

-        Only the `hip*` tests can be compiled for CUDA devices.
-The `roc*` tests cannot.
+        Only `hip*` tests can be compiled for CUDA devices.
+The `roc*` tests cannot be compiled for CUDA devices.

 .. note::

-        The make targets append the linker flags for AMD devices to the `CFLAGS` variable per default.
+        The `make` targets append the linker flags for AMD devices to the `CFLAGS` variable per default.

-To compile for AMD devices you can simply call `make` in the test directories.
+To compile for AMD devices, you can simply call `make` in the test directories.

 If you want to compile for CUDA devices, you need to build as follows: